ppy/osu-wiki/news/2022-04-24-beatmap-spotlights-season-5-winter-2022-conclusion.md

 | #49 | [hhza](https://osu.ppy.sh/users/9370133) | ![](https://assets.ppy.sh/profile-badges/spotlights-2022/winter-2022-mania-gold-3.png "Gold 2") |
 | #50 | [JackMFS](https://osu.ppy.sh/users/8145297) | ![](https://assets.ppy.sh/profile-badges/spotlights-2022/winter-2022-mania-gold-3.png "Gold 2") |

-Check the full leaderboard for every gamemode [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vSXMzFT-9-kfXPHj6tQ_wgqrhagZg4kvsfoTMp5xwpLJ-JLXqdKAZFxvInD9sSRmd_vxKQ_IM3drxHV/pubhtml#).

 ---

-Join us over at [the community Discord server](https://discord.gg/0Vxo9AsejDkGlk3H) and assign yourself to a role to keep up with Spotlights changes and announcements or visit the [osu!dev Discord server](https://discord.gg/ppy) to help us push this project even further!
+Join us over at the [osu! community Discord server](https://discord.gg/0Vxo9AsejDkGlk3H) and assign yourself to a role to keep up with Spotlights changes and announcements, or visit the [osu!dev Discord server](https://discord.gg/ppy) to help us push this project even further!

-You can find out more about [Beatmap Spotlights](/wiki/Beatmap_Spotlights) on the osu! wiki.
+You can find out more about the Beatmap Spotlights [on the osu! wiki](/wiki/Beatmap_Spotlights).

 See you soon along with the Spring Season 2022 launch!